termi-official/Thunderbolt.jl/README.md

 pkg> add Ferrite#master, github.com/termi-official/Thunderbolt.jl#master
 ```

-!!! note
+> note
-    The package is under development, which is why you will need the currently (unreleased)
+> The package is under codevelopment with Ferrite.jl, which is why you will need the currently (unreleased)
-    1.0 version of Ferrite.jl and the (unregistered) Thunderbolt.jl package.
+> 1.0 version of Ferrite.jl and the (unregistered) Thunderbolt.jl package.
+Please use [these Ferrite.jl docs](https://ferrite-fem.github.io/Ferrite.jl/dev/)
+> for Ferrite specific questions.

 This will install Thunderbolt and all necessary dependencies.
 Press backspace to get back to the
 `julia>` prompt.
 (See the [documentation for Pkg](https://pkgdocs.julialang.org/), Julia's